1926 Alberta general election

 The UFA also took a great share of the rural seats, taking 42 of the province's 49 rural seats.
 It took four rural seats that had been captured by Liberal candidates in 1921 (Beaver River, Leduc, Sedgewick and Whitford), and one that had been won by an Independent in 1921 (Claresholm).
 The UFA also won the district of Empress, formerly known as Redcliffe, which had been won by the UFA in 1921.
 No UFA candidate ran for re-election to its seat in Medicine Hat.
 It gained a seat in the newly created next-door Cypress district.
 It also lost its St. Albert seat.

 The UFA derived no benefit from Alternative Voting - it would have won all but one of the seats it won under Alternative Voting if the contest had been conducted using First-past-the-post voting.
 And it lost one seat that it would have won if the contest had been held using First-past-the-post voting, (in Bow Valley).

 Conservatives, being a less popular party, had been badly treated under FPTP and Block Voting in 1921 but now did better.
 It won two seats each in Edmonton and Calgary, where Block Voting had been replaced by STV.

 At the time of the election call, six seats were sitting vacant.
 They had been vacated by MLAs who had run in the 1925 federal election.
 MLA C.W.
 Cross was elected in the federal election.
 William McCartney Davidson, Calgary Independent MLA, was another one of those who had left.

-The UFA vote share (as measured by First Preference votes) went up 10 percent in this election compared to 1921.
-This shows effect of the change in voting system - the UFA actually received 15,000 fewer votes in 1926 than in 1921, but the overall number of votes cast had decreased by 118,000.
-Five thousand more voters voted in this election compared to 1921.
-But without each city voter being able to cast multiple votes the number of votes cast was much fewer.
-For example, the Liberals received 54,000 fewer votes.
+The UFA vote share (as measured by First Preference votes) went up 10 per cent in this election compared to 1921, even if the UFA received 15,000 fewer votes in 1926 than in 1921.
+This shows effect of the change in voting system.
+Due to block voting being dropped, the overall number of votes cast decreased by 118,000 even though five thousand more voters voted in this election compared to 1921.
+But without each city voter being able to cast multiple votes, the number of votes cast was much fewer.
+For example, Liberal candidates received 54,000 fewer votes.
 The change in percentage of UFA support resulted from urban voters not being allowed to cast multiple voters as they had done in 1921.
 That had artificially raised the Liberal vote count and percentage and had lowered the UFA percentage recorded for the 1921 election.

 In 1926, the UFA vote count outside the cities was 69,000, having gone down from the 81,000 the party's candidates had received outside the cities in 1921.
-The UFA's received about half of the first-preference votes cast outside the cities, and was the secondary choice of many voters who initially had voted for another party.
-In each of the 42 districts where the UFA candidate won, he or she received either a majority of first Preference votes or a majority that was composed of both First Preference votes and transferred votes.
+The UFA's received about half of the first-preference votes cast outside the cities, and was the secondary choice of many voters who cast their first preference a candidate of another party.
+In each of the 42 districts where the UFA candidate won, he or she received either a majority of first preference votes or a majority that was composed of both first preference votes and transferred votes.